nolanlawson/css-talk-2022/markdown.md

 ???

 Now first off, I should mention who this talk is for.
-I'm going to go into a lot of details, and these details aren't going to be relevant to anyone.
-What I'm going to cover is mostly going to be interesting to people who deal with performance all the time, so they're responsible for every part of the performance of their app, including style and layout.
+I'm going to go into a lot of details, and these details aren't going to be relevant to everyone.
+For your average website, the "purple part" is just not usually the biggest bottleneck – I will readily admit that.

+What I'm going to cover is mostly going to be interesting to people who really focus on performance, so they're interested in everything that can impact it, including somewhat unusual things like style/layout.

 I'm also targeting authors of frameworks and design systems, since their decisions may be multiplied several times, so it's important to get all the details right.

-I'm also speaking to people working on large web apps – static content sites usually don't have performance problems iwth style/layout.
-I'm also speaking to anyone interested in how browsers work;
+I'm also speaking to people working on large web apps – static content sites usually don't have performance problems with style/layout, but big web apps often do.

-some of this stuff is just plain interesting!
+I'm also speaking to anyone interested in how browsers work.
+Some of this stuff is just plain interesting!

 ---